johnreynolds3d/NeuralNet/README.md

 # neuralnet

-### A basic implementation of a Neural Network in C
+### A basic implementation of an Artificial Neural Network in C

-Let's see if we can't get those pesky perceptrons to learn the logical XOR operation!
+Let's see if we can't round up a whole BUNCH of those pesky Perceptrons, and get 'em to learn the logical XOR operation! (and a few other ones, while we're at it...)

 ## Installation